 In fact, the whole of 1966 turned out to be a bit of an iconic year for rock and blues music.
 Amongst the notable events of that year are the following: –

 After parting company with John Mayall, Eric Clapton went on to form Cream with Jack Bruce and Ginger Baker.
 Towards the end of 1966, The Animals bassist Chas Chandler heard a guitarist in a New York bar.
 He brought the guitarist back to London and the career of Jimi Hendrix was launched.
 The Who and The Small Faces, both influenced by blues and soul, emerged from the UK club circuit in 1966 to become regulars in the UK charts.
-A landmark film called ‘Blow Up’ based around the 1966 London party scene featured a soundtrack, which included the Yardbirds and Jimmy Page.
+A landmark film called ‘Blow Up’ was released in 1966.
+It was based around the London party scene and featured a soundtrack which included music by the Yardbirds and Jimmy Page.

 So Ken put his aspiring career as a blues guitarist on hold and played in various successful northeast covers bands for many decades.